wallstation13/wallstation13/wallstation_modules/guidelines.md

 ### Defines

-Due to the way byond loads files, it has become necessary to make a different folder for handling our modular defines.
+Due to the way byond loads files, it is necessary to make a different folder for handling our modular defines.
 That folder is **`code/__DEFINES/~wallstation_defines`**, in which you can add them to the existing files, or create those files as necessary.

 If you have a define that's used in more than one file, it **must** be declared here.